yipyip/Pygame-Examples/README.rst

 Pygame Examples
 ===============

-Some easy examples exmples with Pygame.
+Some easy examples with Pygame.

 Installation